Vitamin C: foods, functions, how much do you need & moreLast Updated : 11 January 2021

-While vitamin C is particularly high in fruits and vegetables, the amount this vitamin in plant foods varies depending on factors such as the plants’ growing conditions, type of soil, season of harvesting, transport and shelf time prior to use.
+While vitamin C is particularly high in fruits and vegetables, the amount of this vitamin in plant foods varies depending on factors such as the plants’ growing conditions, type of soil, season of harvesting, transport and shelf time prior to use.

 Does vitamin C interact with other nutrients?

-Vitamin C can help our bodies absorb more iron from plant-based foods (non-haeme iron) which is significantly less absorbed than iron from animal sources (haeme iron).
+Vitamin C can help our bodies absorb more iron from plant-based foods (non-haeme iron) which is less absorbed than iron from animal sources (haeme iron).
 This effect is also dependent on other factors like the iron levels in our bodies or the make-up of the meal (for example, other nutrients or compounds in foods, such as calcium or compounds in tea, can counteract this effect by impairing iron absorption).
 Nevertheless, get the best of this combination by matching iron-rich foods with sources of vitamin C. For example, add raw peppers to your lentil salad or have a glass of orange juice with your fortified breakfast cereals!